Oatmeal with raspberry in a bowl

 Raspberries should be the top fruit on everyone’s list because it contains the highest fibre in smaller quantities.
 You only need a cup of raspberries and eat 32 per cent of your daily fibre value.

 Eating foods high in fibre is one of the best ways to encourage weight loss whilst maintaining a steady weight.
-Fibre also decreases your risk of chronic disease while at the same time regulating blood sugar.
-Proper blood sugar management eliminates unnecessary weight gain while stabilising our daily energy levels.
+Fibre also decreases your risk of chronic disease while, at the same time, regulating blood sugar.
+Proper blood sugar management eliminates unnecessary weight gain while keeping our daily energy levels stable.

-Eating enough magnesium can help exercise recovery, regulate protein synthesis and muscle function and control blood sugar.
+Eating enough magnesium can help with exercise recovery, regulate protein synthesis, muscle function and blood sugar control.
 Raspberries contain a rich source of magnesium and may be a wonderful post-workout snack (or putting it into your smoothie).

 Three: Eat more tomatoes

-You get a good vitamin A dose and high doses of lycopene, a powerful antioxidant that can fight free radicals and reduce the risk of developing chronic disease.
+You get a good dose of vitamin A and high doses of lycopene, a powerful antioxidant that can fight free radicals and reduce the risk of developing chronic disease.
 There is some research in the works today in using the compounds of tomato to help eliminate cancer in the body without damaging cells.
-Read more via this article here.

 Four: Chop up some prunes in your smoothie & oats